helgoboss/helgobox/doc/user-guide.md

 #### Header panel

-The header panel provides the following user interface elements, no matter if *primary mappings* or *controller mappings* are shown:
+The header panel provides the following user interface elements, no matter if *main mappings* or *controller mappings* are shown:

 - **Let matched events through / Let unmatched events through:** By default, ReaLearn "eats" MIDI events